Uniswap/org-v1/src/pages/blog/04-uniswap-v2/index.md

 This perfectly describes the Uniswap protocol's path forward.
 In Uniswap V1 pricing, coordination, listing, and trade execution are fully automated while arbitrage and liquidity provision are incentivized.

-However, **the best version of Uniswap will be one that autonomously incentivizes contributions to its own growth and development** as well as to the broader ecosystem in which it exists--one that supports the contributions of the **incredible community** that has formed and continues to grow.
+However, **the best version of the Uniswap protocol will be one that autonomously incentivizes contributions to its own growth and development** as well as to the broader ecosystem in which it exists--one that supports the contributions of the **incredible community** that has formed and continues to grow.

-Uniswap is an ideal candidate for exploring decentralized on-chain cash flows. **Without any additional growth**, it will generate more than $5M in liquidity provider fees this year.
-If the protocol charge was on, ~$830,000 of this would instead go to a decentralized funding mechanism used to support contributions to Uniswap and its ecosystem.
+The Uniswap protocol is an ideal candidate for exploring decentralized on-chain cash flows. **Without any additional growth**, it will generate more than $5M in liquidity provider fees this year.
+If the protocol charge was on, ~$830,000 of this would instead go to a decentralized funding mechanism used to support contributions to the Uniswap protocol and its ecosystem.

-**This type of support boosts network effects from which Uniswap and its users benefit greatly.** Incentivized contributions lead to increased protocol functionality and usage.
+**This type of support boosts network effects from which the Uniswap protol and its users benefit greatly.** Incentivized contributions lead to increased protocol functionality and usage.
 Usage generates fees which attracts liquidity.
-Increased liquidity further entrenches Uniswap, attracting additional users, contributors, and integrations.
+Increased liquidity further entrenches the Uniswap protocol, attracting additional users, contributors, and integrations.

 ![](graph.jpeg)